Venafi/ansible-collection-venafi/roles/certificate/examples/citrix_adc/README.md

 Here are the steps we'll complete as we go through this example:

-1. Retrieve a certificate using the Venafi Collection for Ansible
+1. Retrieve a certificate using the CyberArk Collection for Ansible
 2. Copy the retrieved certificate files to Citrix ADC
 3. Create a certificate-key pair on Citrix ADC
 4. Create HTTP back-end services on Citrix ADC
 5. Create a virtual server on Citrix ADC
 6. Execute the playbook

-## Step 1: Retrieve a certificate using the Venafi Collection for Ansible
+## Step 1: Retrieve a certificate using the CyberArk Collection for Ansible

 ### Step 1a: Creating variables file